Transforming SMB lending: Bank-fintech collaboration in the post-Covid era with Socheat Chhay

 In every country, the number of SMEs is massive, representing a huge market of potential customers in need of loans and guarantees—services that are traditionally bread and butter for banks.

-But from a business perspective, banks have lower incentive to prioritize SME clients.
+But from a business perspective, banks have less incentive to prioritize SME clients.
 For one, the average account size is relatively small.
-They’d rather go after a client that brings in €50,000 of PnL through one loan versus 10 clients that bring in €5000 each.
-Second, the risk to loan to an SME is in vast majority greater than for an Enterprise.
-And third, it's operationally easier to study one client demand than ten.
+They’d rather go after a client that brings in €50,000 of P&L through one loan versus 10 clients that bring in €5,000 each.
+Second, the risk to loan to an SMB is almost always greater than for an enterprise.
+And third, it's operationally easier to study one client than ten.

 This preference aligns with their current operational setup.
 Studies have shown that an account manager can only handle 40-80 accounts correctly, with the best ones able to manage up to 200-300.
-So banks need more SME account managers and/or technology to cover for a greater number of companies.
-Some new tech challenger banks, like Starling, can efficiently manage thousands of accounts, but for traditional banks, it's a low volume, high reward game.
+So banks need more SMB account managers and/or technology to cover for a greater number of companies.

 Scaling from handling a few high-value clients to managing hundreds or even thousands of smaller accounts requires significant investment and operational changes.
 Given that banks are already meeting their financial targets with their current models, it’s understandable why they might ask: why bother?